freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 **Databases** are ubiquitous in today's world.
 Every day, we typically interact with many different databases, whether when we check our phones for updates from our favorite applications or when we go to the store and buy things we need.
 Without them, we would not be able to store information for very long, and the technology that we have come to depend on would not be able to function.
 But what is a database exactly?

 A database is simply an organized collection of structured data that is stored electronically.
 There are many [different kinds of databases](https://www.simplilearn.com/tutorials/dbms-tutorial/what-are-various-types-of-databases) for a wide variety use cases.
-For this class, we will focus primarily on the most popular type - **the relational database**.
+For this class, we will focus primarily on one of the most popular types - **the relational database**.

 While they will not be covered in this course, we must mention **NoSQL databases** if we are discussing relational databases.
-NoSQL databases can generally be considered databases that are not structured like a relational database.
-They typically deal with semi-structured or unstructured data, unlike relational databases which impose structure on data by default.
-There are many different types of NoSQL databases as well, but we won't be covering them here.
-However, if you are curious, [here is a resource](https://www.ibm.com/topics/nosql-databases) where you can learn more about them.
+NoSQL databases can generally be thought of as databases which are not structured like a relational database.
+They typically handle semi-structured or unstructured data, unlike relational databases which impose structure on data by default.
+There are many different types of NoSQL databases as well.
+If you are curious, [here is a resource](https://www.ibm.com/topics/nosql-databases) where you can learn more about them.

 A popular feature of relational databases is the language that is used to manage them, **Structured Query Language (`SQL`)**.
 Unlike relational databases, NoSQL databases - as you might expect from the name - either do not use SQL or don't *just use* SQL.